Great Salt Plains State Park

 The selenite crystal dig area is located southwest of the lake in the Salt Plains National Wildlife Refuge, and access roads are available six miles west of Jet or three miles south of Cherokee.
 The crystal digging area is open from April 1 to October 15 from sunrise to sunset.
 Located just under the surface of the salt plains, these crystals usually form into an hourglass shape.
 Oklahoma is the only place in the world where the hourglass-shaped selenite crystal can be found.
 While searching for crystals, look for some of the over 300 species of protected birds that live in and can be seen in the refuge.

 Enjoy a multi-day stay at Great Salt Plains State Park in one of the renovated, eco-friendly cabins.
 Each cabin has its own bed, refrigerator and stove, among other amenities.
 Pets are allowed in select units for a small nightly fee.
-Also, overnight camping is available at one of the park's 64 RV sites and 95 tent sites.
-One full hookup site is available, and 39 reservable RV campsites are available in the River Road and Sandy Beach Campgrounds.
+Also, overnight camping is available in an RV or tent site.
+One full hookup site is available.
+Online reservations must be made for all RV and tent campsites.
 Comfort stations with showers are located near the sites and throughout the park for the convenience of visitors.
 Great Salt Plains State Park also offers picnic pavilions and outdoor grills.